ccrosby1/cst-323/phonebook/docs/activity3.md

 ## Conclusion

  - The test application was successfully deployed to Microsoft Azure, along with it's MySQL database.
 Setup required troubleshooting of issues such as static resource rendering, port configuration, an Azure region exclusions.
-The Heroku portion of the assignment was unable to be completed due to the service not allowing creation of a new account.
 Key takeways include:

     - Configuring database credentials and web.config files

     - Creating and deploying web apps on PaaS environments

     - Importance of proper syntax in environment and configuration files

+ - The Heroku portion of the assignment was unable to be completed due to the service not allowing creation of a new student account.